 Prenatal and TouchLife massage therapy should be a 90 minute session because of the nature of the work.

-Cancellation policy: Special situations are of course taken into consideration, however when you reserve a time for a massage I require a minimal 24 hour notice for all cancellations.
+Cancellation policy: Special situations are of course taken into consideration, however, when you reserve a time for a massage I require a minimal 24 hour notice for all cancellations.
 If the appointment is not canceled in this time frame then there will be a minimum charge of 50% of the rate for the session.
 After all, I am reserving this time for you and I honor and dedicate myself to you during this time, less than 24 hour notice is difficult to fill this time slot with another client.
-No show, no call will be charged full price.
+No show, no call and last second cancellations will be charged full price.
 I hope this will be honored and understood.

 Draping techniques: All clients are required by me and by law to be properly draped at all times.
 I only expose the area I am working on at that time.
 Anyone attempting to undrape themselves or requesting anything besides a therapeutic massage will be required to get dressed and leave my office after paying for their full session and requested to please not return.
 I MAKE NO EXCEPTIONS!

 TouchLife Massage Therapy is described in Germany as the best holistic mix of Massage and Psychotherapy.
 It focuses on the Mind/Body connection and helps the receiver to become more balanced, centered and at home in their bodies.
 This method consists of a 90 minute session of which between 60-75 minutes is direct hands on and the rest of the time is a pre and post interview session where we discuss first where the area of focus needs to be for that session and how we will approach it.
 This will contain a postural assessment and an awareness assessment to help ascertain where the root of the stress or pain is.
 After the hands on session and a short period of self awareness and rest on the table, the receiver will then get dressed and we will continue with a post interview where we discuss the session and how you can take what we've learned together into your daily life as well as discussing when the next session should take place.